SaintNick1214/Project-Cortex/dev-docs/API-Development/01-layer-1a-conversations.md

 - ✅ Lists all conversations
 - ✅ Filters by userId
-- ✅ Filters by agentId
+- ✅ Filters by agentId (includes agent-agent with agentIds)
 - ✅ Filters by type
 - ✅ Combines filters (userId + agentId)
 - ✅ Respects limit parameter